fossasia/susi.ai/README.md

 ## Template for Experiments

 Please help to contribute more step by step tutorials for experiments.
-Please use the [experiment template][template-howto) to get started.
+Please use the [experiment template](template-howto) to get started.